kuberig-io/kuberig-dsl/README.md

 # kuberig-dsl

 Generates a Kotlin DSL based on the swagger api spec of Kubernetes and OpenShift.

+Want to know more about Kuberig checkout [kuberig.io](https://kuberig.io).

 ## API generator project
 Place the swagger API definition file from your API server in src\main\resources\swagger.json.